ilyaas17/ilyaas17/README.md

 - 🧑🏽‍💻 I'm most experienced with MERN Stack for web devpt..
 Other than that, Java and Python as well.
 - 🌱 I’m currently learning Data Structures & Alogorithms, with focus on learning AIML in the future.
 - 💞️ I’m looking to collaborate on web development projects.
 Opensource or otherwise.
-- 📫 You can reach me out on my (LinkedIn)[https://www.linkedin.com/in/utkarsh17official/] profile.
+- 📫 You can reach out to me on my [LinkedIn](https://www.linkedin.com/in/utkarsh17official/).
 - 😄 Pronouns: He/him

 <!---